Kitchener Criminal Lawyers

 Criminal defence is not generic.
 While the Criminal Code is the same across Canada, the way cases are scheduled, managed, and even prosecuted can vary by courthouse.

-Knowing the court and the people who work there, allows us as your legal representative to:
+Knowing the court and the people who work there, allows your legal representative to:

 Criminal charges move through defined stages, and each decision can influence the outcome.
 Knowing how matters progress ensures that your defence strategy is aligned with local practice.